 Eating out in Portugal is usually a very enjoyable, relatively straightforward and affordable experience.
 Even so, knowing what’s standard practice for ordering in Portuguese restaurants, cafés, bakeries and bars will help you order with confidence and avoid leaving with a nasty taste in your mouth.

 Find out when to eat, how to tip, how to pay, whether to reserve a table and more in this insider guide to ordering like a local in Portugal.

-How to order like a local at restaurants in Portugal
+How to order like a local at a Portuguese restaurant

 Make sure you check what’s included and what isn’t before ordering.
 I’ve been caught out by ordering the prato do día (dish of the day), assuming that it was part of a fixed menu and merrily stuffing my face with olives, bread, soup and dessert only to find that each item has been charged á la carte.
 Instead of the cheap €14-for-two lunch I thought I was having, it cost me nearer €30.

 Tip: A handy phrase if you are uncertain as to whether or not to accept the soup/drink/coffee/dessert that the waiter offers is: Está incluido no preço?
 (Is it included in the price?).

 Visitors to Portugal often say that the portions are huge but if you look around at Portuguese diners in traditional Portuguese restaurants, you’ll probably notice that they are sharing the main course(s).